What is Dry Needling?

-Dry Needling involves the use of a thin, sterile, solid, filament needle to promote the healing of “trigger points”, fascia, ligaments and also tendons causing discomfort relief and also promote healthy physiology.
+Dry Needling involves the use of a thin, sterile, solid, filament needle to promote the healing of “trigger points” – including fascia, ligaments and tendons – to promote relief and healthy physiology.

 What is a “trigger point”?

-A myofascial “trigger point” is a hyperirritable factor in the muscle that is associated with a hypersensitive nodule, or “knot”.
-This location ends up being agonizing at the site and could also refer pain to other parts of the body.
+A myofascial trigger point is a hyperirritable factor in the muscle that is associated with a hypersensitive nodule, or “knot”.
+This location ends up being agonizing at the site and could also “refer” or travel pain to other parts of the body.

-The goals and philosophy of dry needling by physical therapists is not based upon ancient theories of traditional Chinese medication.
-The efficiency of modern dry needling by physical therapists is based upon western medicine, and modern scientific research of the bone, joint, and nerves.
+The goals and philosophy of dry needling by certified physical therapists are not based on ancient theories of traditional Chinese medication.
+The efficiency of modern dry needling is based upon scientifically-proven Western medicine and modern scientific research of the bone, joint, and nerves.

 Does it injure?

 Usually, the installation of the needle is not felt.
-The neighborhood “shiver feedback” may produce a quick pain experience which is called a tingling, throbbing or cramping experience.
+The neighborhood “shiver feedback” may produce a quick pain experience characterized by a tingling, throbbing or cramping experience.